boyanM/boyanM.github.io/_posts/2024-05-08-living-in-athens.md

 tags:
   - Travel
   - Expression
 ---
-#

-**Success Notice:** All museums are free for visitors under 25 — a great perk if you love culture and history!
+All museums are free for visitors under 25 — a great perk if you love culture and history!
 {: .notice--success}

 ## The Fun Stuff 🌞